cppseminar/apc-lectures/public/lectures/threads.md

 **One addressable memory location (no bit arrays) can be accessed by two or more threads simultaneously only if all accesses are read-only.**

-* Basically eiher one writer or multiple readers are allowed on any given memory location
+* Basically either one writer or multiple readers are allowed on any given memory location
 * We must ensure this, otherwise our program has undefined behavior

 ---